-An irrevocable life insurance trust (ILIT) only holds life insurance policies.
+That’s where an irrevocable life insurance trust (ILIT) comes in.
+An ILIT is a special type of trust that only holds life insurance policies.
 With an ILIT, you pay the premiums associated with the policies and the fees for administering the trust out of cash assets owned by the trust.
 When you die, the death benefit is paid to the ILIT and its proceeds distributed to the beneficiaries named in the trust.

 Recession-proof your money.
 Get the free ebook.